joatmon08/k8s-b8cs/README.md

 ## Pre-Requisites
 * You have a [Minikube](https://github.com/kubernetes/minikube) Kubernetes cluster.

+** Be sure to hit "Enter" when you want to go to the next step in the script! **

 ## The Pod
 Let's deploy an application in a simple pod.